 Size and Type

 There are many different options when it comes to pepper spray or mace.
-You may want to conceal the spray easily and look for a smaller device or if you are looking for protection against animals a bigger can with a solid distance would be a better fit.
+You may want to conceal the spray easily and look for a smaller pepper spray keychain model or if you are looking for protection against animals a bigger can with a solid distance would be a better fit.
 Again, the spray pattern is probably the most important factor to consider before you make your purchase, but make sure to take all aspects into consideration before making a purchase.

 Be sure to explore the additional features of the products before making any purchases.
 Safety features and locking mechanisms may be required if you have children.
 Features such as key chain, runner straps, holsters, decontamination wash and other accessories are also available.
 Check out our list of must-have pepper spray accessories below.